USS Tinosa (SS-283): Fifth patrol, January–March 1944

-After sailing on 10 January 1944 for the South China Sea, Tinosa landed the Australian Z Special Unit intelligence team Python Two and its supplies at Labian Point, North Borneo, under cover of darkness on 20 January, before proceeding to the Flores Sea.
+After sailing on 10 January 1944 for the South China Sea, Tinosa landed an intelligence team and its supplies at Labian Point, North Borneo, under cover of darkness on 20 January, before proceeding to the Flores Sea.
 Two days later, she sank Koshin Maru and Seinan Maru and damaged a third ship in a running attack on a convoy off Viper Shoal.
 In another action on the night of 15 February – 16 February, Tinosa drew gunfire from the ships of a convoy as she torpedoed and sank Odatsuki Maru and Chojo Maru.
 She ended her fifth patrol at Pearl Harbor on 4 March 1944.